Applying to Oxbridge for Law in 2024: A Cambridge Law Graduate’s Interview Experience

 How to approach:

-• Practice critical thinking type scenarios
+• Practise critical thinking type scenarios

 • Again, think logically – go step by step, breaking down the problem you are faced with into its most basic parts, and then considering how to deal with them